lkim94/DiskDiagnosis/README.md

 A read-only disk usage diagnostic for Ubuntu machines.

-It answers one question — **which files are eating my disk?** — on the host and inside running Docker containers, without changing a single byte.
+It answers **"which files are eating my disk?"** — on the host and inside running Docker containers — without changing a single byte.

-The output is a flat list: size on the left, full path on the right, biggest first.
+The output is a plain list.
+Size on the left, full path on the right, biggest first.
+No folder tree, no noise.

 ```
-      4.2G  /var/lib/docker/overlay2/9f3c.../diff/data/dump.sql
-      1.8G  /var/log/journal/8a1e.../system.journal
-    922.4M  /home/deploy/releases/2024-11-03/assets.tar
+========== Biggest 8 files under / ==========
+    441.8M  /opt/pw-browsers/chromium-1194/chrome-linux/chrome
+    291.6M  /opt/pw-browsers/chromium_headless_shell-1194/.../headless_shell
+    241.1M  /home/claude/.cache/puppeteer/chrome/.../chrome
+    136.9M  /usr/lib/x86_64-linux-gnu/libLLVM.so.20.1
+    134.2M  /usr/lib/jvm/java-21-openjdk-amd64/lib/modules
+  (8 files listed, from 506 folders visited)
 ```

+---

+## How it finds them

+It doesn't list every file on the disk.
+It follows the space:

+1. Read every file size once, and add each one up the folder chain, so every folder has a total.
+2. Start at the top.
+Rank the folders by size, and step into the `-i` largest.
+3. Record the files sitting in each folder it steps into.
+4. Repeat until `-d` levels deep, or until it runs out of folders.
+5. Print the `-n` largest files it recorded.

+Folder sizes are only used to steer the walk — they are never printed.

+**The trade-off:** a big file inside a folder that lost the `-i` cut will not appear.
+Raise `-i` to widen the search.
+The closing line tells you how many folders were visited, so you can tell how wide the net was.

 ---